At the hospital

 • Referral from your family doctor or a specialist

-• Passport or identification card
+• Your passport or national identity card

 The following documents and information may also be helpful:

-• Your medication schedule, and – as a precaution – enough medication for the first 24 hours in case it's not readily available at the hospital
+• Your medication schedule and – as a precaution – enough medication for the first 24 hours in case it's not readily available at the hospital

-When you arrive at the ward
+What happens when you arrive at the ward?

 What happens before surgery?